 Hearsay Accounts are Not Eyewitness Accounts

 The first major problem is that we have no way of authenticating any of the gospels.
 One reason for this is that no one knows who actually wrote them.
 While they were eventually attributed to Matthew, Mark, Luke and John decades or centuries after they were written, even Literalists admit that all four were, in fact, originally written anonymously.
 The startling fact is that none of our canonical gospels identify their respective authors (the "titles" of the "books" in our Bibles were added by editors long after the "books" themselves were written).
-In fact, the idea that the Gospels even represent eyewitness accounts decades if not centuries after they were written, when some later Christians in other countries came to view them as “memoirs of the apostles.”
-The gospels themselves, as we shall see, don't claim to be eyewitness accounts.
+In fact, the idea that the Gospels even represent eyewitness accounts arose decades, if not centuries, after they were written, when some later Christians in other countries came to view them as “memoirs of the apostles.”
+The gospels themselves, as we shall see, don't claim to be eyewitness accounts or memoirs at all.

 Nevertheless, even if we accept on faith the the gospels of “Mark” and “Luke” were written by persons so named, and that those persons were indeed companions of Peter and Paul respectively, we are still left with a startling conclusion: These gospels constitute unreliable hearsay and not true eyewitness accounts.

 Most Western courts, especially those from the English tradition, distinguish authentic eyewitness testimony from hearsay.
 True eyewitness testimony that that offered to us by the person who actually saw the events in question.
 By contrast, hearsay evidence is offered by someone who was not a witness himself but who nonetheless heard what an actual witness had to say on the matter (hence, the term "hearsay").
 Western courts generally do no allow “hearsay” evidence except in limited circumstances because it is notoriously unreliable.
 To understand why, we must first better understand what hearsay is.